hburns2/Dogs-In-Media/Documentation/AKC_README.md

 The collection of this data was incredibly simple.
 As it existed online already in a tabular format, all I needed to do was copy and paste from the website directly into Excel.

 ## Data Structure
 This data is saved in an Excel file.
-It is 2 columns across and 191 rows long.
-Only the data from 2017 is being used for my final dataset.
+It is 6 columns across and 191 rows long.
+Only the data from 2017 (along with breed names) is being used for my final dataset.
+The column with breed names is textual while the column representing 2017 is numerical.
+All value pairs represented in this dataset are unique and none are missing.

-## Other